nextgraph-org/nextgraph-rs/sdk/js/orm/README.md

 The ORM is designed to make working with data as normal as possible.
 You get an object as you are used to it and when you change properties, they are automatically persisted and synced with other devices.
-Conversely, modifications arrive at the ORM objects immediately and your components rerender.
+Conversely, modifications coming from other devices update the ORM objects too and your components refresh.

 ### Creating a Document